PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 cases without changing valid static behavior, statistics, fixed point, or both production calls.

+Ownership now resides in `passes/reshape_transpose_collapse_layout.py`.
+The extracted owner and the corrected raw owner at checkpoint `48aae4b0` are each 399 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias, retains the historical private name as a one-return compatibility wrapper, and keeps both production calls unchanged.
+The focused module does not import the lowerer.

+Sixteen direct owner/wrapper comparisons cover static and dynamic metadata, multiple matches, shared and public shape outputs, public-input, variable, wrong-dtype, quantized, and missing-data shape rejection, zero-match no-prune, short signatures, reverse topology, a public internal alias, duplicate source producers, and missing output metadata.
+Statistics and complete normalized ModelIR state are identical in every case.
+The mechanical move does not alter public APIs, artifacts, dependencies, corpus policy, ordered runtime behavior, or TensorFlow isolation.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and